SLICE alignment workflow

 Attach Mirror

-The prism mirror is designed to only attach in the correct orientation.
+Note that the Alignment Mirror is designed to attach in the correct orientation only.

 -